Customer Lifetime Value Report

 For example, if you have an $50-worth order with a 40% gross profit margin, then your marketing team will accept a CPP of less than $20.
 However, if customers repurchase to eventually generate a $80 LTV while the gross profit margin remains at 40%, then the acceptable CPP could be around $25.
 Without having LTV in the picture, that $25 CPP may look alarmingly high to your marketers, while in fact it does not.

 Additionally, LTV can potentially give you some insight into how your repeating customers behave.
-You would know how often they purchase from your store or what products bring more long-term values, for instance *.
+You would know how often they purchase from your store or what products bring more long-term values and more.

 Ultimately, understanding LTV can help you win your customers' loyalty (by offering them what they deserve).
 In turn, you will drive your business more profitable.